Direct measurement of the quantum geometric tensor in pseudo-Hermitian systems: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We establish two independent schemes for directly measuring all components of the QGT, defined using both left and right eigenstates, in pseudo-Hermitian systems with real spectra.
-The first scheme employs the energy fluctuation operator $\Delta^2 H \equiv (H-\langle H \rangle)^2$, while the second utilizes the generalized force operator $f_\mu = -\partial_\mu H$, with each providing self-contained pathways to determine the complete QGT.
-Numerical verification on two $q$-deformed models (Figs.~\ref{fig: pH_spin_QGT} and \ref{fig: pH_xy_QGT}) demonstrates high-fidelity agreement with analytical predictions for both schemes.
-Furthermore, the Chern number phase diagram of the first model (Fig.~\ref{fig: pH_spin_Chern}) confirms that both schemes can build up topological invariants, a task previously achievable only through generalized force schemes in Hermitian systems.
+The first scheme employs the energy fluctuation operator $\Delta^2 H \equiv (H-\langle\!\langle H \rangle\!\rangle)^2$, while the second utilizes the generalized force operator $f_\mu \equiv -\partial_\mu H$, with each providing a self-contained pathway to determine the complete QGT.
+Numerical verification on two $q$-deformed two-band models (Figs.~\ref{fig: pH_spin_QGT} and \ref{fig: pH_xy_QGT}) demonstrates high-fidelity agreement with analytical predictions for both schemes when ramp velocities are chosen within the linear response regime of adiabatic perturbation theory.
+Furthermore, the Chern number phase diagram of the first model (Fig.~\ref{fig: pH_spin_Chern}) confirms that both schemes can reconstruct topological invariants, a task previously achievable only through conventional expectation values of generalized force operators in Hermitian systems.
+When ramp velocities exceed the linear response regime (see Fig.~\ref{fig: pH_robust}), each scheme exhibits complementary strengths: the energy fluctuation approach better preserves the fidelity of the imaginary part of the QGT (Berry curvature), whereas the generalized force method more reliably captures the real part (quantum metric).

+Beyond two-band systems, both measurement schemes are expected to extend to many-body systems with real spectra, such as the $\mathcal{PT}$-symmetric regime of the non-Hermitian transverse-field Ising model~\cite{GYSun2022}.
+Achieving this generalization requires the capability to prepare relevant eigenstates, implement nonadiabatic evolutions, and realize $n$-qubit controlled-\textsc{swap} gates in experiments.

-From a quantum measurement perspective, the generalized force operator requires fewer measurements than the energy fluctuation operator due to vanishing partial derivatives for certain measurement bases, such as the $\sigma_z$-component-free $f_\phi$ operator in Eqs. \eqref{eq: generalized force operators}.
+From a quantum measurement perspective, the generalized force operator requires fewer measurements than the energy fluctuation operator due to vanishing partial derivatives for certain measurement bases, such as the $\sigma_z$-component-free $f_\phi$ operator in Eqs.~\eqref{eq: generalized force operators spin}.
 Consequently, the generalized force scheme provides superior measurement efficiency that scales with system dimension.
-Notably, both schemes remain applicable to Hermitian systems, establishing a unified experimental framework for directly measuring QGT across Hermitian and non-Hermitian regimes with nonadiabatic response~\cite{Kolodrubetz2017}.
-We expect that this framework can be extended to directly measure other physical quantities in LR formalism via dynamic processes.
+Notably, both schemes remain applicable to Hermitian systems, establishing a unified experimental framework for directly measuring the QGT across Hermitian and non-Hermitian regimes with nonadiabatic response~\cite{Kolodrubetz2017}.
+We expect that this framework can be extended to directly measure other physical quantities in the LR formalism via dynamic processes.